-There are no classes on February 15, nor during Spring Recess, between March 27 and April 4.
-The last day to withdraw is April 13.
-The last day of class is Monday, May 17.
+There are no classes on February 21, nor during Spring Recess, which is from April 15 through 22.
+The last day of class is Monday, May 16.

 13 Programming and System Access

 All students enrolled in the class are given accounts on the Computer Science Department's network.
 Under normal circumstances, this entitles you to physical access to the 1001B lab, which is equipped with Linux workstations.
 This lab is normally open from early morning through late evening.
 You may also use the 1001B Linux/Windows Lab if there is no class using it.
 The account also enables you to work from home or another remote computer by connecting to any of the lab machines remotely.
 The details are described below.